itmat/Normalization/README.md

 * &lt;sample dirs> : a file with the names of the sample directories
 * &lt;loc> : full path of the directory with the sample directories (`READS`)
 * &lt;cutoff> : cutoff % value
-* &lt;annotation file> : downloaded from UCSC known-gene track including at minimum name, chrom, strand, exonStarts, exonEnds, all kgXref fields and hgnc, spDisease, protein and gene fields from the Linked Tables table
+* &lt;annotation file> : should be downloaded from UCSC known-gene track including at minimum the following suffixes: name (this should correspond to your main identifier, typically some kind of transcript id), chrom, exonStarts, exonEnds; and, optionally, the suffix
+es: geneSymbol, and description.

 > annotation file for mm9 and hg19 available: `Normalization/norm_scripts/ucsc_known_hg19` and `Normalization/norm_scripts/ucsc_known_hg19`